-7 types of call centre customers
+7 types of call centre customers we love and hate

 Working in a call centre definitely has its moments.

-Theres a great team, solid banter and some ridiculous customers.
+There are your teammates, solid banter and some ridiculous customers.

-Like really ridoculous.
 And, of course, there are some great customers who really make your day.

-Over the past year and a half, Ive come to realise that though there are a number of people phoning in daily, they can all seem to fit into some common categories.
+Over the past year and a half, I’ve come to realise that though there are a number of people phoning in daily, they can all seem to fit into some common categories.

 So I’ve grouped the types of call centre customers I deal with into 7 groups which I trust you may also identify with!